"We owe you a big thank you for the organisation and selection of locations for us of what was an excellent holiday." More testimonials...

 St. William's Cathedral is from the Spanish era, and is one of the largest in the Philippines.
 Its foundations were laid in 1612 by Augustinian friars, replacing the original wooden chapel that once stood there.
 The cathedral has an unusual two-storey façade, supported by two pairs of columns on either side of the arched entrance.
 To this very day Catholics still use the cathedral for Mass on Sundays and special holy days.

 The church ws extensively damaged by a typhoon in 1640, and then by an earthquake in 1706, and then by a fire in 1843.
 It was restored in 1880.
 Few churches have withstood so much and survived!

 Malacañang of the North is a grand mansion, in beautiful grounds, which was a birthday gift from first lady, Imelda Marcos, to her husband, Ferdinand, on the occasion of his 60th birthday.
 This imposing mansion is intricately designed and has a mix of Spanish and Ilocano architecture.

 The house looks out over well tended gardens and the beautiful Paoay Lake.

-In the heart of Batac City can be found The Marcos Museum and Mausoleum which is the resting place of Ferdinand Marcos.
-The mausoleum contains a glass-encased coffin in which Marco' embalmed body lies on public display.
-It has been here since his remains were brought home from Hawaii in 1993.
+In the heart of Batac City can be found The Marcos Museum and Mausoleum which was up until recently the resting place of Ferdinand Marcos.
+The mausoleum contained a glass-encased coffin in which Marco' embalmed body lay on public display, having been brought home from Hawaii in 1993.